 Who actually reads terms and conditions?
 As an AdSense publisher you really should.
 Your agreement with AdSense is that you are guaranteeing to meet certain standards on any content that you show ads against.
-When you fail to meet those standards advertisers get upset with Google.
-When that happens Google get upset with you, which is never a good thing.
+When you fail to meet those standards, advertisers get upset with Google.
+When that happens, Google gets upset with you, which is never a good thing.
 Read the policy: It’s your job to uphold it.

 2. Expecting forgiveness

 This one usually goes hand in hand with ignoring policy.
 Many publishers assume that Google will operate a “three strikes” system for policy violation, which isn’t the case.
 Whilst warnings for minor issues might be the norm, Google frequently suspend or terminate accounts that are failing to meet their contractual requirements.
 AdSense publishing is a business.
-If you break the contract you can expect repurcussions.
+If you break the contract, you can expect repercussions.